"Let me have the straight tip and you won't be a loser" [SILV]

 - Allow yourself time to schmooze with other Sherlockians.
 This is the fastest way to make new friends, who will quickly become old friends.

-- Do tell people how good it is to see them again.
+- Do tell people how good it is to see them again — or to meet them for the first time after having known them only online.
 Do tell them that you miss them in the intervening months between BSI weekends.
 Do tell them how invaluable they are to you as a Sherlockian comrade-in-arms and friend and how much you value their friendship.

 - If you're scheduled to speak at an event, be mindful not to overdo the alcohol beforehand.
 Dutch courage is usually inappropriate in such circumstances.